makersacademy/rps-challenge/README.md

 -------------
 :punch: :wave: :v:

 Welcome to Rock, Paper, Scissors!
-This is a little web app that allows you to play the classic childhood game whenever you need to get away for a bit from your daily grind.
+This is a little web app that allows you to play your [classic childhood game](https://en.wikipedia.org/wiki/Rock-paper-scissors) whenever you need to get away for a bit from your daily grind.

 Features
 -------------